Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-It was recently observed (primarily in Refs.~\cite{nickBern1,nickBern2}) that quantum-gravity scenarios with violations of CPT symmetry might also require some corresponding modifications of the recipe for obtaining multiparticle states from singleparticle states for identical particles.
+Let me here rather highlight a more recent development which is in part inspired by these Liouville-string studies.
+It was recently observed (primarily in Refs.~\cite{nickBern1,nickBern2}) that quantum-spacetime scenarios with violations of CPT symmetry might also require some corresponding modifications of the recipe for obtaining multiparticle states from singleparticle states for identical particles.
 This may in particular apply to the neutral-kaon $K_0-\bar{K_0}$ system, since standard CPT transformations take $K_0$ into $\bar{K_0}$ but violations of CPT symmetry are likely to also induce a modification of the link between $K_0$ and $\bar{K_0}$.

 Refs.~\cite{nickBern1,nickBern2} proposed a phenomenology inspired by this argument and based on the following parametrization of the state $|i>$ initially produced by a $\phi$-meson decay:

 where the complex parameter $\omega$ essentially characterizes the level of contamination of the state $|i>$ by the (otherwise unexpected) C-even component $|K_S(p),K_S(-p)>-|K_L(p),K_L(-p)>$.